StrykerDelkar/chef/README.md

 ### Ingredient Filtering

 ## The ingredient Filtering seems not to work properly yet.
-For some reason the check, wether an ingredient-String is contained in an ArrayList of Strings will allways return false.
+For some reason the check, whether an ingredient-String is contained in an ArrayList of Strings will always return false.
 I have not come up with a solution yet, but I'll keep working on it.